This post may contain affiliate links, please see the privacy policy for details.

 • Combine pepper, oregano, parsley, garlic salt, onion powder in a small bowl or ramekin.
 Rub seasoning into the steak.

 • Smash the garlic.
-Place 3 garlic cloves and 4 tablespoon size cubes of butter atop of each steak.
-Top with Rosemary sprigs.
+Place 3 garlic cloves and 4 tablespoon-size cubes of butter on top of each steak.
+Top with rosemary sprigs.

 • Insert a meat thermometer probe into the thickest part of the steak.